THREE ATTAINMENTS IN TAIJIQUAN TRAINING

 In our modern societies, physical combat rarely happens.
 The benefits we derive from our combat training are more useful and meaningful in our daily non-combative life.
 We are full of vitality, quick in our thought and action, and relaxed and peaceful even in demanding situations.

 Merging with the Cosmos is a very advanced art.
-But we shall attempt that during the Sabah course.
-Even monks of any religion could merge with the Cosmos after at least five years of practicing meditation daily, would kiss the feet of their master to express gratitude.
+Even monks of any religion who could merge with the Cosmos after at least five years of practicing meditation daily, would kiss the feet of their master to express gratitude.
 It is just ridiculous, in a good sense, that at least 60% of course participants attempting this very high level skill would be successful.
 But as we still live joyfully in our phenomenal world, we will just have a glimpse of the Cosmos, and then return to our world.
 It is a life-changing experience.
 This merging with the Cosmos must be practiced in the presence of a master.

 Wong Kiew Kit